JavaScript If Else Statement

 </html>

-OUTPUT 1: Here marks is 60, and the Condition is TRUE that’s why statements inside the If Statement are displayed as Browser output
+OUTPUT 1: Here marks is 60, and the Condition is TRUE that’s why statements inside the If Statement are displayed as Browser output.

 OUTPUT 2: Here, we changed the marks variable to 30.
-It means the Condition is FALSE that’s why code inside the Else block displayed as an output.
+It means the Condition is FALSE that’s why code inside the Else block is displayed as an output.

 You Failed